 Now, it’s finally time to contact LinkedIn.

 You can’t escape this, so might as well give it your best.

-One common problem many people have is actually finding LinkedIn support contact information.
+One common problem many people have is actually finding LinkedIn help online restricted account information..

 We’re just going to save you a whole lot of time.

 Here’s the LinkedIn Contact Us Form you should use: https://www.linkedin.com/help/linkedin/ask/gri

 Note: You might be required to confirm your identity with some identification document.
 Have your passport, identity card, or driver’s license ready just in case.

 Once there, write what happened, how your LinkedIn account got restricted, and that you’re wondering what happened.